Editor’s notes

 In the Canadian legal market, the ‘Seven Sisters’, leading Bay Street Toronto, Ontario corporate firms, continue to dominate the marketplace.
 They are Blake, Cassels & Graydon LLP, Davies Ward Phillips & Vineberg LLP, Goodmans LLP, McCarthy Tétrault, Osler, Hoskin & Harcourt LLP, Stikeman Elliott LLP and Torys.
 The firms generally possess offices across the nation and abroad in such cities as London and New York, with the sole exception being Goodmans LLP, which is exclusively based in Toronto.

-The Seven Sisters continue to face challenges from a wide range of competitors, including large domestic firms Borden Ladner Gervais LLP – a leader in Labour and Employment and Transport: Shipping; and Fasken, a top-tier firm in such areas as Energy and Natural Resources – Mining and Indigenous Law; and domestic multidisciplinary firms Bennett Jones LLP, which leads in such areas as Cannabis and Transport: Aviation, and Cassels Brock & Blackwell LLP, which remains a force in Mining.
+The Seven Sisters continue to face challenges from a wide range of competitors, including large domestic firms Borden Ladner Gervais LLP – a leader in Labour and Employment and Transport: Shipping; and Fasken, a top-tier firm in such areas as Energy and Natural Resources – Mining and Indigenous Law; and domestic multidisciplinary firms Bennett Jones LLP, which leads in such areas as Cannabis and Transport: Aviation, and Cassels, which remains a force in Mining.

-In addition, other major international firms such as Dentons and DLA Piper (Canada) LLP remain key market players, as well as expanded domestic firm Gowling WLG, which boasts a strong global network, and such practice area specialists as construction experts Singleton Urquhart Reynolds Vogel LLP; Vancouver-based Nathanson, Schachter & Thompson, which brings strength to dispute resolution matters; immigration firm Green and Spiegel LLP; and labour and employment leaders Mathews, Dinsdale & Clark LLP in Toronto.
+In addition, other major international firms such as Dentons and DLA Piper (Canada) LLP remain key market players, as well as expanded domestic firm Gowling WLG, which boasts a strong global network, and such practice area specialists as construction experts Singleton Urquhart Reynolds Vogel LLP; Vancouver-based Nathanson, Schachter & Thompson, which brings strength to dispute resolution matters; and immigration firm Green and Spiegel LLP.

-In Corporate and M&A, respondent firms reported modest growth in the M&A space, with some uncertainty caused by the conflicts in Ukraine and Gaza, a strengthened regulatory regime and the outcome of the US election.
-Some teams highlighted the life sciences sector as being a particularly robust segment.
+In Corporate and M&A, respondent firms reported a slowing M&A space, with US tariffs taking their toll on PE transactions.
+However, teams indicate deal flow remains substantial in such sectors as tech, finance, and oil and gas.
 The Seven Sisters remain at the top of the market in the practice area, followed by Bennett Jones LLP, Fasken and Norton Rose Fulbright.

 Mike De Luca